Adibla/ares/README.md

   export AUTH_SOURCE="test"
   export SERVICE_NAME="test" //for logging
    ```
-This pattern must be followed if you use config files
+This pattern must be followed if you use configuration files.

 ```
 {
   "db": {